Perk up salads, marinades, sauces, and other dishes. Flavored vinegars are easy to make and can be bottled in attractive containers for gifts.

 - Discard the vinegar if there is mold or signs of fermentation, such as bubbling or cloudiness.

-This article on flavored vinegars is from our 2012 All-Seasons Garden Guide; make sure to check out our 2015 Garden Guide for similar articles and to prep your garden and household for spring!
+This article on flavored vinegars is from our 2012 All-Seasons Garden Guide; make sure to check out the Almanac Garden Guides for similar articles and to prep your garden and household for spring!